 In another, already mentioned the method of focusing the beam, we try to obtain a square laser spot that corresponds to pixel size.
 To use this technique, first, engrave small squares at various distances of the laser head, and select the settings that resulted in squares with sides of equal thickness.
 This way the CNC laser will engrave lines of constant thickness, regardless of the direction of the movement (horizontal or vertical).

-Laser engraving speed achieved in the latter method will be somewhat slower than in diagonal technique, however, it results in a different visual effect.
+Laser engraving speed achieved in the latter method will be somewhat slower than in the diagonal technique, however, it results in a different visual effect.
 Although each of the described methods has its pros and cons, none can be regarded as better or worse than the other.
 The user should independently test each technique and decide, which suits his needs best.

 Safe work with the CNC laser

 Due to serious health risks, processing materials with high power CNC lasers requires following some safety rules:

 - When working, always wear protective goggles, and pay special attention not only to the beam of light that comes out of the head, but also laser rays that are reflected and diffused.